jgabry/bayes-workflow-book/README.md

     - for (n in 1:N); # Not:  for (i in 1:n);
     - foo_bar # Underscores rather than dots or CamelCase

-* No R/Python code in the finished book except in appendix

 * All Stan code should be best practice except when explaining something, in which case we should explicitly show the best-practice alternative